pyeventsourcing/eventsourcing/docs/topics/examples/aggregate5.rst

 Aggregate 5 - Immutable aggregate
 =================================

-This example shows the ``Dog`` class used in the tutorial and module docs.
+This example shows another variation of the ``Dog`` aggregate class used in the tutorial and module docs.

-This example also does *not* use the library ``Aggregate`` class.
+Like in the previous example, this example also does *not* use the library ``Aggregate`` class.
 Instead, it defines its own ``Aggregate`` and ``DomainEvent`` base classes.
-In contrast to the previous examples, both the event and the aggregate classes are defined as frozen dataclasses.
+In contrast to the previous examples, the aggregate is defined as frozen dataclasses to be an immutable object.
+This has implications for the aggregate command methods, which must simply return the events that they trigger without mutating the state of the aggregate object.

-The ``Dog`` aggregate is a frozen dataclass, but it otherwise similar to the previous example.
+The ``Dog`` aggregate is an immutable frozen dataclass, but it otherwise similar to the previous example.
 It explicitly defines event classes.
 And it explicitly triggers events in command methods.
-However, in this example the aggregate state is evolved by constructing a new instance of the aggregate class.
+However, it has a ``mutate()`` method which evolves aggregate state by constructing a new instance of the aggregate class for each event.

-In contrast to the previous examples, the application code in this example must receive the new aggregate instance and the new domain events that are returned from the aggregate command methods.
+The application code in this example must receive the new events that are triggered when calling the aggregate command methods.
 The aggregate projector function must also be supplied when getting an aggregate from the repository and when taking snapshots.